CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 Let's change it.
 Instead of creating 6 independent cells let's assign them to the same cluster so that our six cells will now be turned into compartments of a single cell with ``clusterId`` 1.
 From the modeling point of view this corresponds to a situation where you would like your biological cells be represented with more level of internal details.
-Perhaps you would like to simulate polarized cells , or perhaps you may want to better control shape of cells.
+Perhaps you would like to simulate polarized cells, or perhaps you may want to better control shape of cells.

 Here the code (``Demos/CompuCellPythonTutorial/ElongatedCellsTutorial/Tutorial_05``) that turns six independent cells in to six compartments of a single compartmentalized cell: